 The city of Melbourne is a vibrant and modern metropolis with a vibrant downtown area, charming residential neighbourhoods, and beautiful parks and mountain ranges where you can experience the best of what Australia's landscape has to offer.
 The city is famous for many things: its incredible street art, its extensive network of alleyways, its diverse cultural offerings, its high quality, affordable dining options, and its affordability.
 In addition to its status as the world's coffee capital, this city is also consistently ranked as the most liveable in the entire world.
 Let's take advantage of all that Melbourne has to offer by visiting some of its most popular landmarks and pastimes: Visit Mt.
 Hotham for some skiing.

 Go skiing at Mt Hotham

 Mt Hotham is one of Australia’s highest ski resorts and offers 13 lifts and over 80 runs for budding snow bunnies.

-Lift passes: Adult and children’s two-day lift passes start at $181 (price varies depending on the date of visit).
-Plus, tertiary students get 50 percent off single-day lift passes on Mondays and Fridays.
+Lift tickets: two-day passes for adults and children begin at $181. (price varies depending on the date of visit).
+Furthermore, college students can save 50% on daily lift passes on Mondays and Fridays.

 Where to stay

-Ski clubs and lodges in the heart of Hotham village cost roughly $35 per person, per night (during off-peak periods) and include like ample heating and recreational space, a large shared kitchen, as well as comforting extras like shared home cinema, saunas, a billiards table and the occasional snow-brimmed outdoor spa.
+Prices for lodging at the ski lodges and clubs in Hotham village average $35 per person, per night (during off-peak periods), and include such comforts as a shared home theatre, sauna, billiards table, and even the occasional snow-brimmed outdoor spa.

 What to do in the offseason